-83 For information about the distinction between authorized and unauthorized system behavior, see the discussion of security and privacy in Section 2.2.
+&lt;sup>72 For information about the distinction between authorized and unauthorized system behavior, see the discussion of security and privacy in Section 2.2.

-For ongoing control assessments, control assessors have the required degree of independence as determined by the authorizing official (See Appendix D.13 and Appendix F.4).
-84 The control assessments in support of the initial and subsequent authorizations are conducted by independent assessors.
-Assessor independence during continuous monitoring, although not mandated, introduces efficiencies into the process and may allow for reuse of assessment results in support of ongoing authorization and when reauthorization is required.
-Organizations can use the current year's assessment results to meet the annual FISMA security control assessment required.

-To satisfy the annual FISMA security assessment requirement, organizations can draw upon the assessment results from any of the following sources, including, for example, security control assessments conducted as part of authorization, ongoing authorization, or reauthorization; continuous monitoring; or the testing and evaluation of systems as part of the SDLC or an audit (provided that the assessment results are current, relevant to the determination of control effectiveness, and obtained by assessors with the required degree of independence).
-Existing security assessment results are reused consistent with the reuse policy established for the organization and are supplemented with additional assessments as needed.
-The reuse of assessment results is critical in achieving a cost-effective, fully integrated security program capable of producing the evidence necessary to determine the security posture of information systems and the organization.
-The use of automation to support control assessments facilitates a greater frequency, volume, and coverage of assessments that is consistent with the monitoring strategy established by the organization.

-References: NIST Special Publication 800-53A; NIST Special Publication 800-137; NIST Special Publication 800-160, Volume 1 (Verification, Validation, Operation, and Maintenance Processes).

-ONGOING RISK RESPONSE REMEDIATION ACTIONS

-Task 3 Respond to risk Conduct remediation actions based on the results of ongoing monitoring activities, risk assessments, and outstanding items in plans of action and milestones.

-Potential Inputs: Security and privacy assessment reports; organization- and system-level risk assessment results; system security and privacy plans; plans of action and milestones.

-Potential Outputs: Mitigation actions or risk acceptance decisions; updated security and privacy assessment reports.

-Primary Responsibility: Authorizing Official; System Owner; Common Control Provider.
+- 1771 assessment results; external assessment or audit results (if applicable); information from automated and 1772 manual monitoring tools. - 1773 Potential Outputs: Updated security and privacy assessment reports. - 1774 Primary Responsibility: Control Assessor. - 1775 Supporting Roles: Authorizing Official or Authorizing Official Designated Representative; System Owner 1776 or Common Control Provider: Information Owner or Steward: System Security or Privacy Officer: Senior - 1777 Agency Information Security Officer; Senior Agency Official for Privacy. - 1778 System Development Life Cycle Phase: New - Operations/Maintenance. - 1779 Existing - Operations/Maintenance. - 1780 Discussion: After the initial system or common control authorization, the organization assesses all controls 1781 implemented within and inherited by the system on an ongoing basis.
+The frequency of monitoring for - 1782 control effectiveness is based on the organizational continuous monitoring strategy and can be - 1783 supplemented by the system-level continuous monitoring strategy, as needed.
+Adherence to terms and - 1784 conditions specified by the authorizing official as part of the authorization decision are also monitored (see - 1785 RMF Monitor step, Task 1). - 1786 For ongoing control assessments, control assessors have the required degree of independence as determined - 1787 by the authorizing official.
+The control assessments in support of the initial and subsequent authorizations - 1788 are conducted by independent assessors.
+Assessor independence during continuous monitoring, although - 1789 not mandated, introduces efficiencies into the process and may allow for reuse of assessment results in - 1790 support of ongoing authorization and when reauthorization is required. - 1791 To satisfy the annual FISMA security assessment requirement, organizations can draw upon the assessment - 1792 results from any of the following sources, including, for example, security control assessments conducted - 1793 as part of authorization, ongoing authorization, or reauthorization; continuous monitoring; or the testing - 1794 and evaluation of systems as part of the SDLC or an audit (provided that the assessment results are current, - 1795 relevant to the determination of control effectiveness, and obtained by assessors with the required degree of - 1796 independence).
+Existing security assessment results are reused consistent with the reuse policy established - 1797 for the organization and are supplemented with additional assessments as needed.
+The reuse of assessment - 1798 results is critical in achieving a cost-effective, fully integrated security program capable of producing the - 1799 evidence necessary to determine the security posture of information systems and the organization.
+The use - 1800 of automation to support control assessments facilitates a greater frequency, volume, and coverage of - 1801 assessments. - 1802 References: NIST Special Publication 800-53A; NIST Special Publication 800-137; NIST Special - 1803 Publication 800-160, Volume 1 (Verification, Validation, Operation, and Maintenance Processes). - 1804 ONGOING RISK RESPONSE - 1805 Respond to risk based on the results of ongoing monitoring activities, risk assessments, and Task 3 1806 outstanding items in plans of action and milestones. - 1807 Potential Inputs: Security and privacy assessment reports; organization- and system-level risk assessment 1808 results; system security and privacy plans; plans of action and milestones. - 1809 Potential Outputs: Mitigation actions or risk acceptance decisions; updated security and privacy 1810 assessment reports. - 1811 Primary Responsibility: Authorizing Official; System Owner; Common Control Provider.

-Supporting Roles: Senior Accountable Official for Risk Management or Risk Executive (Function); Senior Agency Official for Privacy; Authorizing Official Designated Representative; Information Owner or Steward; System Security or Privacy Officer; Systems Security or Privacy Engineer; Security or Privacy Architect.

-Discussion: Assessment information produced by an assessor during continuous monitoring is provided to the system owner and the common control provider in updated security and privacy assessment reports or via reports from automated security/privacy management and reporting tools.
-The authorizing official determines the appropriate risk response to the assessment findings or approves responses proposed by the system owner and common control provider.
-The system owner and common control provider subsequently initiate remediation actions on outstanding items listed in the plan of actions and milestones and findings produced during the ongoing monitoring of security controls-implement the appropriate risk response.
-When the response to risk is acceptance, the findings remain documented in the security and privacy assessment reports and are monitored for changes to risk factors.
-When the response to risk is mitigation, the planned mitigation actions are included in and tracked using the plans of action and milestones.
-Control assessors may, if called upon, provide recommendations for remediation actions.
-Recommendations for remediation actions may also be provided by an automated security/privacy management and reporting tool.
-An organizational assessment of risk (RMF Prepare-Organization Level step, Task 3) and system-level risk assessment results (RMF Prepare-System Level step, Task 7) help inform the decisions regarding ongoing risk response.
-Controls that are modified, enhanced, or added as part of ongoing risk response are reassessed by assessors to ensure that the new, modified, or enhanced controls have been implemented correctly, are operating as intended, and producing the desired outcome with respect to meeting the security and privacy requirements of the system.

-Commented [A13]: Moved from supporting role

-84 In accordance with OMB Circular A-130, an independent evaluation of privacy program and practices is not required.
+&lt;sup>73 In accordance with OMB Circular A-130, an independent evaluation of privacy program and practices is not required.
 However, an organization may choose to employ independent privacy assessments at the organization's discretion.